MEGNEOrnela/Web-Scraping-Playwright/README.md

-Playwright-based web scraping
+# 🔍 Playwright-based web scraping

-This repository consists of a basic method to communicate with a web browser (chromium) and scrape dynamic web content using the [Playwright](https://playwright.dev/) tool.
+This repository consists of a basic method to communicate with a web browser (Chromium) and scrape dynamic web content using the [Playwright](https://playwright.dev/) tool.

 The `main.py` file contains the code to navigate to a URL and scroll over it.
 We will collect dynamic items like title, url, and author while parsing the output into a dictionary.